Niyi Ojuolape

 Niyi Ojuolape (born Edward Adeniyi Ojuolape) is a Nigerian diplomat, international development consultant and the United Nations Population Fund’s UNFPA Country Representative to Somalia.
 He served as UNFPA’s envoy to Ghana between July 2017 and May 2022.

 Early life and education

 Ojuolape was born in Akure, Ondo State, Nigeria.
 His father, Justice Edward Ojuolape, is a retired High Court judge of the Federal Republic of Nigeria.
 Ojuolape holds a Master of Science degree in finance from the University of Calabar and a banking and finance degree from Ondo State University in Nigeria.
-Ojuolape also holds a Masters from Bocconi University Italy in the Management of International Organizations and was named the valedictorian of the 2019 class.
+Ojuolape also holds a master's degree from Bocconi University Italy in the Management of International Organizations and was named the valedictorian of the 2019 class.